kahypar/mt-kahypar/mt-kahypar/partition/refinement/gains/README.md

 # Guide for Implementing a Custom Objective Function

-We have defined a common interface for our gain computation techniques that we use in our refinement algorithms.
-This enables us to extend Mt-KaHyPar with new objective functions without touching the internal implementation of the refinement algorithms.
+We have defined a common interface for the gain computation techniques that we use in our refinement algorithms.
+This enables us to extend Mt-KaHyPar with new objective functions without having to modify the internal implementation of the refinement algorithms.
 This guide explains step-by-step how you can add your new custom objective function to Mt-KaHyPar.
-The only limitation of the current implementation is that you only can define minimization problems and the objective function must be defined on the hyperedges.
+The only limitation of the current implementation is that it only allows you to define minimization problems, and the objective function must be defined on the hyperedges.

 ## Setup